Errors and Warnings¶

 ¶

-Warns that inside a case statement has case values which are detected to be overlapping.
+Warns that a case statement has case values detected to be overlapping.
 This is bad style, as moving the order of case values will cause different behavior.
-Generally the values can be respecified to not overlap.
+Generally the values can be respecified not to overlap.

 -